"I have got a Jurassic / Cretaceous coral sample ...

 ...and I would like to know the scientific name."

-I can try to determine your sample.
+I can try to ID your sample.
 This service is completely free, also for consulting companies.
-Since I receive almost weekly requests, digital imagenes or even samples, I kindly ask you to lookup the following checklist.
+Since I receive regularly requests, I kindly ask you to lookup the following checklist.

 Images

-1. Sending some digital photos (greyscale is sufficient) is a good idea together with some data on the stratigraphy / facies.
+1. Sending some digital photos (greyscale is sufficient) is a good idea together with some data on the locality / stratigraphy / facies.

 2. Do not send more than three files that are not larger than one MB each by email.

-3. In order to send larger and/or more files please use a service like wesendit.com, but not dropbox.
+3. In order to send larger and/or more files please use a service like wesendit.com, but not dropbox or google what's ever.

 Samples

 1. Please do not send any material without contacting me beforehand.
 I will provide a valid address.
 Never ever send any sample to Mexico.
-I have to pay importation tax.
+I have to pay a high importation tax.

 3. When sending material to abroad please do not declare them as "corals" or "fossil corals"; please declare them always as "rock samples".